znly/rules_go/roadmap.rst

 `go/build`_ produce incomplete or inaccurate results since `go/build`_ does not understand Bazel.

-hWe are developing a new framework for collecting build metadata that will decouple tools from the build system.
+We are developing a new framework for collecting build metadata that will decouple tools from the build system.
 This framework is important for both Bazel and vgo, which will be the primary Go build system in future releases.
 Tools using framework will be aware of generated code in Bazel workspaces.